jeffatoptics/jeff-minima/README.md

 ## major changes from minima

-1. remove all the unnessary files
+1. remove all the unnecessary files

-1. content width  to 1280 px
+1. set content width  to 1280 px
     ```
     $content-width:    1280px !default;
     $on-palm:          600px !default;